 Pay data reporting laws require employers to report data on employee pay and hours worked to the appropriate organization.
 This information may be organized by establishment, job category, and worker demographics.
 Generally, pay data reporting laws help the state understand how employers handle salary equity.

-Both Colorado and New York have pay data reporting laws.
-There are also pay data reporting laws in the following cities:
+California and Colorado are examples of states with pay data reporting laws.
+There are also pay data reporting laws in several cities, including Jersey City, New Jersey.

 3. Salary history bans